On randomized step sizes in Metropolis-Hastings algorithms

 \begin{proposition} For any $f \in L^2_0(\pi)$, any $h>0$ and any base kernel $P_h$ we have

 from which it follows that

 and that an ergodic average constructed using $M_h$ will always have smaller asymptotic variance than the same ergodic average using $\overline P_h$. \end{proposition}

 This result follows directly from Proposition 1 of \cite{titsias2018auxiliary}, see also \cite{storvik2011flexibility}.
 The practical conclusion is that if the marginalized kernel is tractable then this should always be preferred.
-We show in Section \ref{sec:experiments}, however, that the difference in performance appears to be very small in many practical cases of interest, so as to be essentially indiscernible.
+We show with the next proposition and in the numerical simulations in Section \ref{sec:experiments}, however, that the difference in performance can be very small in many practical cases of interest.